Top Attractions in Stavanger

 Gamle Stavanger a Beautiful Area with Cobblestone Streets

 One of the most beautiful attractions in Stavanger is known as the Gamle Stavanger.
 This historic area includes a collection of old houses located along the winding cobblestone streets.
-These are perhaps the largest preserved wooden houses in northern Europe where its streets are worth exploring.
-You should also visit museums and galleries in the area as well.
-Two of the best museums you will find in this area are the Maritime Museum and the Norwegian Canning Museum, which has a fascinating view of the country’s history as an important fishing hub.
+These are perhaps the largest preserved wooden houses in northern Europe where, its streets are worth exploring.
+You should visit museums and galleries in the area as well.
+Two of the best museums in this area are the Maritime Museum and the Norwegian Canning Museum, which has a fascinating view of the country’s history as an important fishing hub.

 Arkeologisk museum to See Viking Artefacts

 No trip to Norway will be complete without a visit to the Archaeological Museum.
 If you can’t find new information about the Vikings, it’s best not to leave until you are acquainted with some historical knowledge.
-The Arkeologisk museum i Stavanger is a great place to get information about Vikings as well as weapons and historical artifacts.
+The Arkeologisk Museum Stavanger is a great place to get information about Vikings, weapons, and historical artifacts.